sadomw/pick-engineer/README.md

 pick-engineer
 =============
-Project is random name from .txt and use Ruby
+Project is random name Engineer from .txt
+Use Ruby language